mariscript/platemate/journals/natalie.md

 ## Driver: Jason (morning)

-- fixed sign up form to work
+- fixed skeleton sign up form to work
 - updated accounts queries and accounts routers files to CRUD correctly if account does/does not exist
+- worked sign up form design
+- completed skeleton login form to work
+- learned that account_data dictionary that is created when a user is authenticated to pull the "id" value from there.
+This means we don't have to input the userid manually which removes the need for id error handling since only active ids can access those CRUD functions
+- completed sign up form with error handling

 ### (Wed) 1/11/2023